 - Photographs: © Xavier de Jauréguiberry

-Exeter Library Photographs
+Phillips Exeter Library Photographs

-History of Louis Kahns’ Exeter Library
+The Legacy of Louis Kahn’s Philips Exeter Academy Library

 When it became clear in the 1950s that the library had outgrown its existing building, the school initially hired an architect who proposed a traditional design for the new building.
 Deciding to construct a library with a contemporary design, the school gave the commission to Louis Kahn in 1965.